captain-Krook/fetching-react-hook/README.md

 # fetching-react-hook

-use react hook for fetching data
+exemple use react hook for fetching data